ubikingenierie/ulp-observability-plugin/contributer-jumpstart.md

 ### Eclipse debug
 If you start JMeter with the above defined scripts (uncomment the last line of observabilityPluginSetup), then you can connect the eclipse debuguer to the running JMeter :
-Go to 'debug configurations', then create a new Remote Java Application like this
+Go to 'debug configurations', then create a new Remote Java Application like this. 'back' is the back folder inside the project.
 ![eclipseDebugConfiguration](screenshot/eclipseDebug.png).
 Once it is done, start JMeter with one of the 3 following way :
 - By generating the jar with your back with the above command (with the last line not being a comment) :